 From 2006-2016, the estimated average number of deer harvested per NFQU increased slightly to about 1.2 deer per year, at a slightly faster average rate of harvest of 4.4 hunting days per deer (Figures 4 & 5).
 During the same period, the estimated average number of deer harvested per FQSU increased to about 1.8 deer per year, at a faster average rate of 2.9 hunting days per deer (Figures 4 & 5).
-Since then, the number of deer harvested per hunter has fallen for both user groups, with NFQUs averaging 0.8 deer per year, and FQSUs averaging 1.3 deer per year from 2017 to 2023 (Churchwell 2025).
-Similarly, the number of days reported hunted per deer harvested has increased for both user groups, with NFQUs averaging 6.7 hunting days per deer harvested and FQSUs averaging 4.1 hunting days per deer harvested from 2017 to 2023 (Churchwell 2025; see also Hasbrouck 2023).
+Since then, the number of deer harvested per hunter has fallen for both user groups, with NFQUs averaging 0.8 deer per year, and FQSUs averaging 1.3 deer per year from 2017 to 2024 (Churchwell 2025).
+Similarly, the number of days reported hunted per deer harvested has increased for both user groups, with NFQUs averaging 6.6 hunting days per deer harvested and FQSUs averaging 4.0 hunting days per deer harvested from 2017 to 2024 (Churchwell 2025; see also Hasbrouck 2023).

-FQSUs hunting in Unit 2 generally had higher harvest success rates than other hunters from 1997-2023, with an overall average success rate (harvest of at least one deer) of 70% compared to a 57% success rate for NFQUs (McCoy 2019a; Churchwell 2024, 2025).
-The success rate for both user groups has fallen slightly in recent years, however, with an average success rate of 67% for FQSUs and 54% for NFQUs from 2017 through 2023 (Table 3).
-The percentage of users harvesting more than two deer also declined substantially for both user groups during the 2017-2023 period (Table 3).
+FQSUs hunting in Unit 2 generally had higher harvest success rates than other hunters from 1997-2024, with an overall average success rate (harvest of at least one deer) of 70% compared to a 57% success rate for NFQUs (McCoy 2019a; Churchwell 2024, 2025).
+However, members of the Southeast Council have noted that the use of hunter effort and success data is complicated by the tendency for many hunters to only report successful hunts in a way that does not accurately reflect their actual hunting effort (SERAC 2021a).
+Still the reported success rate for both user groups has fallen slightly in recent years, however, with an average success rate of 67% for FQSUs and 54% for NFQUs from 2017 through 2024 (Table 3).
+The percentage of users harvesting more than two deer also declined substantially for both user groups during the 2017-2024 period (Table 3).
 The two buck harvest limit for NFQUs that took effect in 2018 certainly played a role in this trend for NFQUs, but it cannot explain the proportionally similar decline witnessed among FQSUs (Table 3).